AI + Engineering

 The time is right for this reset when:

 • Product managers cannot keep pace: Upstream discovery is starved.
-Product managers are rushed to feed the developers, producing vague requirements that lead to developer rework.
+Product managers are rushed to feed the developers, producing vague requirements that lead to rework.

 The Resistance Risk